 Twitter has been shown to work wonders once in a while.
 However, the reality is that it is quite a bit of promotional work, albeit free, it will cost you quite a bit of time.

 My main problem with Twitter is that it needs constant fresh content.
 24/7.
-What most people do for that purpose is either live on Twitter or write many posts in one go in some tool and then let the tool post for them, constantly, in a loop.
+What most people do for that purpose is either spend their life on Twitter or write many posts in one go in some tool and then let the tool post for them, constantly, in a loop.
 In other words, let’s say you want to have 5 posts a day, you write 5 × 366 = 1830 tweets and then start running those in a loop.
 People are not very likely to notice that it repeats if you have that many tweets.
-But the whole Twitter account will run on its own without any personality, unless you pay attention and properly answer all request, retweet people who tweeted about you, and retweet other interesting things, all the time too.
+But the whole Twitter account will run on its own without any personality, unless you pay attention and properly answer all requests, retweet people who tweeted about you, and retweet other interesting things, all the time too.